 The university is in the process of conducting a programmatic study for additional science facilities.
 Given the proximity to existing laboratories in Meier Hall, the vacant lot from the former library is the target location in this study.
-Payette, a leading architectural firm who is conducting the study, will perform test borings to ascertain ground conditions at this site in the coming weeks.
-We will provide notification once these borings are scheduled.
-Payette will attend the SSUNAC meeting on January 21, 2015 to gather neighborhood input prior to the start of the design phase.
+Payette, a leading architectural firm, presented initial concepts on siting and massing of the proposed building at the SSUNAC meeting on January 21.
+The link to this presentation can be viewed on the construction blog.

 MASTER VISION CONCEPTS

 Sasaki Associates presented concepts for a campus master vision that looks to the year 2040 at the SSUNAC meeting on Wednesday, April 17, 2013.
 Please click here to view the presentation.
 Click here to review the Master Vision Report.